zidekmat/nemea-gui/backend/development/README.md

-### Development
+### Deprecated!
 To make it easier to develop Supervisor GUI, you can use following fake backend that requires nothing but Python3 and Flask to run.
-Documenation can be found here: ....

 Install Flask with:
 ```